Training Deep Physics-Informed Kolmogorov-Arnold Networks: Experimental Results

 We next compare RGA KANs with baseline cPIKAN and PirateNet architectures under similar total parameter numbers.
 Table \ref{tab2} summarizes the results.
 While cPIKAN and PirateNet are more time-efficient per iteration, RGA KAN achieves a substantially lower relative $L^2$ error, outperforming PirateNet by roughly an order of magnitude.
 As expected, the cPIKAN models diverge, reflecting the absence of a transition to the diffusion equilibrium phase observed in Section \ref{sec4.3}.
 PirateNets exhibit stable training but are consistently outperformed by RGA KANs in terms of accuracy.
 Notably, all RGA KAN configurations in Table \ref{tab1} outperform PirateNet, indicating robustness with respect to the initial choice of $\left(\alpha, \beta\right)$.
 Regarding the required training time per iteration, the RGA KAN architecture is slower than the other two, which is consistent across all benchmarks.
 This is expected, as cPIKANs do not include additional gating operations, while PirateNets rely on MLPs rather than KANs, resulting in faster iterations.

 Finally, we quantify the contribution of the adaptive training components through ablation studies (Table \ref{tab3}).
-Using only RBA leads to the largest errors and high variability, suggesting strong sensitivity to weight initialization.
+We include the training time per iteration in this table to demonstrate that the computational overhead of enabling or disabling specific adaptive components is marginal; as shown, the time per iteration remains approximately constant across all configurations.
+Given this consistent behavior, we omit this column in the ablation tables for the subsequent benchmarks to avoid redundancy.
+In terms of accuracy, using only RBA leads to the largest errors and high variability, suggesting strong sensitivity to weight initialization.
 Disabling RBA while retaining the other components degrades performance by less than one order of magnitude, indicating that the remaining adaptive techniques are sufficient to preserve stability.
-Among them, learning-rate annealing has the largest individual impact, followed by causal training, while RAD plays a less dominant role for this PDE.
+Among them, LRA has the largest individual impact, followed by causal training, while RAD plays a less dominant role for this PDE.